... Skip to main content

 What Is the Sentence for Voyeurism?

-The Consequences of a Conviction Are Serious.
 A conviction for voyeurism carries severe and long-lasting penalties that can impact every area of your life.

-There is no mandatory minimum sentence for Voyeurism.
+There is no mandatory minimum sentence for voyeurism.
 Courts consider the seriousness of the offence, prior criminal record, and aggravating factors such as breaches of trust or use of hidden technology when arriving at a fit sentence.

 Will a Person Convicted of Voyeurism Be Placed on the Sexual Offender Registry?